Halifax LV949 at Carnaby airfield.

 On the evening of 5th March 1945 the crew of this 466 Squadron aircraft took off from Driffield airfield at 16.49hrs to undertake an operational flight to bomb Chemnitz.
 Due to unforecast freezing fog clouds that occurred soon after taking off a large number of the No.4 Group bombing force suffered problems due to their aircraft icing up, some crashed with fatal results.
-This aircraft entered the cloud, iced up and the pilot began to loose control, the crew jettison the bomb load and some of the crew baled out while in the cloud but the aircraft then descended below the freezing cloud and the icing problem disappeared.
+This aircraft entered the cloud, iced up and the pilot began to loose control.
+The pilot must have have had some degree of control because he was able to ensure that the bomb load was jettisoned in the Bridlington area, possibly off-shore.
+He then ordered his crew to bale out, which must have been over land.
+He remained at the controls and descended below the freezing cloud level and the icing problem disappeared.
 With control being regained at just 800 feet the pilot flew to and then landed the aircraft at Carnaby airfield at 17.38hrs.
 The aircraft appears to have been undamaged.
-Sadly one member of the crew died as a result of making a bad landing, believed to have been in the Bridlington area.
+Unfortunately the wireless operator sadly drowned as a result of landing in the sea in the Bridlington area.

 Pilot - F/O Ronald Stanley Swain RAAF (422911).